 What to buy in Chiang Mai?

-Now that we have covered all of the Chiang Mai night markets (at least the ones we know of), let’s give you some tips about night shopping in Chiang Mai.
+Now that we have covered all of the Chiang Mai night markets (at least the ones we know of), let’s give you a handful of tips about night shopping in Chiang Mai.
 Let’s start with what are some of the most popular things tourists buy here.
 As you could tell from this article and the photos, night markets in Chiang Mai are very vibrant and some of the most popular items are products made by local artisans, most often, handicrafts, fashion items, jewelry, and silverware.

 However, if you don’t relate to most tourists and are looking for something truly unique (or even bizarre according to some), you can find literally anything at these night markets.
 You can get cheap clothing, designer knock-offs, cheap watches, cliché souvenirs, local ceramics, silks, vases, and other types of decorations produced by local hill tribes.